This page shows you how to configure the load balancer that GKE creates when you deploy a Gateway in a Google Kubernetes Engine (GKE) cluster.

 : specifies the number of sequential connection attempts that must succeed or fail, for at least one prober, to change the health state from healthy to unhealthy or unhealthy to healthy.
 If you omit one of these parameters, the Google Cloud default is 2.PROTOCOL

 : specifies a protocol used by probe systems for health checking.
-The BackendConfig only supports creating health checks using the HTTP, HTTPS, or HTTP2 protocols.
-For more information, see Success criteria for HTTP, HTTPS, and HTTP/2.
+For more information, see Success criteria for HTTP, HTTPS, and HTTP/2 and Success criteria for gRPC.
 This parameter is required.ENABLED

 : specifies if logging is enabled or disabled.PORT_SPECIFICATION